-Although technical requirements for ensuring information security stipulated in this law and attached Decree, and the specific details of the examination criteria are unclear, if the details lack objectivity and transparency and impose a heavier burden on foreign companies than necessary, they may violate Article 2.2 of TBT Agreement.
+Although technical requirements for ensuring information security stipulated in this law and the Decree thereof, and the specific details of the examination criteria are unclear, if the details lack objectivity and transparency and impose a heavier burden on foreign companies than necessary, they may violate Article 2.2 of TBT Agreement.

-Japan submitted comments on the public comments for this law held in August 2017 and the public comments for the Decree in October 2018, and has expressed concerns at the WTO service trade board and the WTO-TBT Committee, with other countries such as the U.S. This law took effect in January 2019.
+Japan submitted comments to the Ministry of Public Safety of Viet Nam through the public comments for this law held in August 2017 and the public comments for the Decree in October 2018, and has expressed concerns at the WTO service trade board and the WTO-TBT Committee, with other countries such as the U.S. This law took effect in January 2019.
+The Decree is currently being revised in the Vietnamese government based on the results of the public comments.
 Japan will continue to follow trends in Viet Nam and encourage the Vietnamese government to improve the law at bilateral consultations and international conferences like the WTO.